El Alcaraván Airport: Antonov 124

 In August 1997, the specialized magazine Motor from Bogotá, published an article about the flights that the Antonov 124, one of the largest airplanes in the world with a capacity of 120 tons, had flown from Ernesto Cortissoz International Airport in Barranquilla to Yopal in order to deliver machines and material that BP needed for building oil wells in Casanare.
 Each trip had a price of 85 million pesos.
 Owing to the characteristics of this airplane, the runway had to be extended.

 Transport

-Access to the airport can be made by taxi or bus in only 15 minutes.
-For the passengers who arrive in Yopal, there are taxis available until midnight.
+Access to the airport can be made by taxi or bus.
 There are 50 parking spaces at the entrance of the airport for passengers to unload luggage.
 They are not allowed to wait in front of the terminal for security reasons.